acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 If an entity relation holds between the utterance and several candidate anchors (as in ex.
 56.2), annotate the relation to the closest anchor candidate:

 - (56.2) HOLIDAY ADS: Seagram will run two interactive ads in December magazines promoting its Chivas Regal and Crown Royal brands.
 The Chivas ad illustrates – via a series of pullouts – the wild reactions from the pool man, gardener and others if not given Chivas for Christmas.
 The three-page Crown Royal ad features a black-and-white shot of a boring holiday party – and a set of colorful stickers with which readers can dress it up. **[EntRel]** Both ads were designed by Omnicom’s DDB Needham agency.
 (PDTB2, 0989)

+### 1.11.4 other non-relations: `NoRel`

+In addition to the cases mentioned above, there may be other cases of `NoRel`, e.g., if two parts of a text are not actually part of the same text, but alternatives to each other, e.g., as result of a compilation in which incompatible versions are preserved.
+Example (57) is from Genesis

+- (57.a) God blessed the seventh day , and made it holy , because he rested in it from all his work which he had created and made .
+- (57.b) [This is the history of the generations of the heavens and of the earth when they were created , in the day that Yahweh God made the earth and the heavens .]NoRel
+- (57.c) No plant of the field was yet in the earth , and no herb of the field had yet sprung up ; for Yahweh God had not caused it to rain on the earth .
+(Genesis, World English Bible)

+Note that (57.c) comes *after* plants (and everying else) had been created, indicating that (57.b) starts a completely independent textual witness (and an incompatible version) of the creation story.

+In such cases, annotators can leave the TARGET column empty.

 ## 1.12 Troubleshooting